 “The current research does not support avoiding whole soy foods, even for cancer patients or survivors,” says Clare McKindley, a clinical dietitian in MD Anderson Cancer Prevention Center at the University of Texas.

 If you decide to add soy milk to your diet, be mindful of added sugars.
 Flavored milks and some non-flavored milks contain added cane sugars.

-Almond MilkThis popular milk alternative is high in vitamins A, D and E and it’s also fairly low in calories, and when fortified, is a good source of calcium.
+Healthiest Milks: Almond MilkIf it's not the healthiest milk, it's the most popular.
+Almond milk is high in vitamins A, D and E and it’s also fairly low in calories, and when fortified, is a good source of calcium.
 However, as with soy milk varieties, be aware of the amount of added sugar in almond milk.
 Also, many nut milks can contain a thickener called carrageenan, which can be difficult for some people to digest.

-Rice MilkUnlike its dairy-free counterparts, rice milk contains more carbohydrates and sugar — about twice as much.
-Though the sugar is naturally occurring, US News & World Report notes rice milk provides less nutrition than other milk options.
+Healthiest Milks: Rice MilkUnlike its dairy-free counterparts, rice milk contains more carbohydrates and sugar — about twice as much.
+Though the sugar is naturally occurring, US News & World Report notes rice milk may not be the healthiest milk on our list because provides less nutrition than other milk options.
 If you have multiple food allergies, however, rice milk could be a good choice to meet your needs.

 This sweeter milk alternative is fairly low in calories, but higher in saturated fat.
 It also has little or no protein and provides little calcium.

-If you have questions about which milk is healthiest for you, talk with your doctor.
+If you have questions about which is the healthiest milk for you, talk with your doctor.